 When booking appointments for the nurse the receptionist will ask what it is for.
 This is so the correct amount of time can be allocated for your appointment.
-If it is for something personal which you do not wish to disclose to the receptionist just let them know, and no further details will be asked.
+If it is for something personal which you do not wish to disclose to the receptionist let them know, and they will not ask for further details.

 A doctor will be available to answer any medical queries you may have.
 If you feel an appointment is not necessary, ask reception staff to book you a telephone consultation appointment instead.

 If you are unable to keep your appointment, please give us as much notice as possible so that your appointment can be offered to someone else.

 If you are cancelling please telephone us on 01772 503200 as soon as possible, and at least 30 minutes before your appointment time.
 This will enable us to offer your appointment to someone else.

 If you are signed up for the services you can cancel your appointment online using Patient Access or The NHS App.

 Remember that there may be a shortage of appointments.
 When you fail to attend you have prevented someone else from being seen in your place.
 On average about 230 appointments are missed each month

 We will record cancellations notified less than 30 minutes before the appointment time as failure to attend (DNA).

 Repeated failure to attend booked appointments is a significant waste of NHS resources

 The Practice unfortunately experiences a large number of missed appointments each year, approximately 4500.
 If all these were 10 minute appointments, this would equate on average to 62.5 hours per week of missed GP and nurses appointments, that could have been used by other patients.